Biodiversity Net Gain FAQs - Frequently Asked Questions

 Will there be a minimum area for onsite BNG to prevent the use of small, isolated fragments of land that will be essentially ecologically meaningless?

-This won’t be set in legislation and will need to be assessed by LPAs as part of their planning approval process.
+This is not set in legislation and will need to be assessed by LPAs as part of their planning approval process.
 The minimum viable area for particular habitats will vary depending on the habitats in question.
 Guidance available on delivering viable biodiversity improvements, including CIEEM’s Biodiversity Net Gain: Good Practice Principles for Development, A Practical Guide.

 What will be in place to ensure that onsite and offsite units must be the first option explored before being discounted for the national credit option?